sevastopaul2047/sevastopaul2047/README.md

 - 👋 Hi, I’m @sevastopaul2047
-- 👀 I’m interested in EVERYTHING CS PRIMARILY BECUZ I AM A ROOKIE
+- 👀 I’m interested in Intelligence
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning a lil bit of everything
 - 💞️ I’m looking to collaborate on ANYTHING THAT HELPS ME GET STARTED IN OPENSOURCE RESEARCH AND DEV
 - 📫 How to reach me paulrupanjan2047@gmail.com